The complete hotelier's

 Guide to Online Reputation Management

 There was once a time when a single good review from one critic published in a travel or lifestyle magazine could see your reputation soar and bookings cascading in.
 Today, reviews are the domain of the masses, and every person who has ever stayed at your hotel is a critic with an audience of millions, writing reviews on sites like Tripadvisor, Facebook, Google, Booking.com, and hundreds more for all future guests to read.
-That’s why online reputation management (ORM) has become so important in the hospitality industry — every hotel has an online presence, whether they know about it and manage it or not.

 How the modern traveller shops

 People plan their travels, book hotels, experience new places, and share their travels afterwards online.
-This means that hoteliers have to maintain their hotel’s online image just as thoroughly as their physical premises in order to stay competitive.
+This means that hoteliers have to maintain their hotel’s online image just as thoroughly as their physical premises to stay competitive.
 Knowing the processes that travellers go through to find a hotel can help you to make sure that they find yours, and that what they find online encourages them to book your hotel rather than your competitor’s.

 Learn about where travellers find inspiration online